 - Pressure on veins increases

-- Increase in Progestin levels may dilate or open the veins
+- An increase in Progestin levels may dilate or open the veins

-- Added pressure from the uterus to the vena cava (blood from the legs and feet are carried to the heart by this vein)
+- Added pressure from the uterus to the vena cava (blood from the legs and feet is carried to the heart by this vein)

 Generally, varicose veins are harmless, but they can cause itchiness and extreme discomfort.